-It recalls to me also lines, written centuries later, by the genius priest-poet Gerard Manly Hopkins, who understood Shakespeare as few others have understood him:
+It reminds me also of lines, written centuries later, by the genius priest-poet Gerard Manly Hopkins, who understood Shakespeare as few others have understood him:

 “All life death does end, and each day dies with sleep.”

-The second quatrain in Sonnet 73 progresses from twilight to dark, and we as readers are permitted to regard that conclusion as either a consummation devoutly to be wished for, or else as the end of all the beauties and gentle pleasures and joys of youth and the mortal world.
+Here in sonnet 73 the second quatrain progresses from twilight to dark, and we as readers are permitted to regard that conclusion as either a consummation devoutly to be wished for, or as the end of all the beauties and gentle pleasures and joys of youth and the mortal world.

-Yet it is the final quatrain that is the most dramatically dense and emotionally charged — the Petrarchan-like shift:
+But the final quatrain is the passage most dramatically dense and emotionally charged — the Petrarchan-like shift:

 The once-brilliant fire has dimmed.
-Its ashes now serve to extinguish the very flame which, when those ashes were wood, has fled.
+Its ashes now serve to extinguish the very flame which when those ashes were wood has now fled.
 Directly implied here is that the liberties and excesses of youth are precisely what serve to bring us, by the very excesses of youthful folly and inexperience, to our demise.
-We are thus in this sense, like the wood that fuels fire, self-executed.
+We are in this sense, like the wood that fuels fire, self-executed.

-This has always as well, for me, very obliquely echoed the exceptional lines from Ecclesiastes (11:9), a book with which Shakespeare was completely familiar:
+This has always as well for me very obliquely echoed the lines from Ecclesiastes (11:9), a book with which Shakespeare was completely familiar:

 “Rejoice, O young man, in your youth, and let your heart cheer you in the days of your youth.
 Walk in the ways of your heart, and in the sight of your eyes; but know that for all these you will be brought into judgment.”

-The sense that youth, injudiciously and wantonly expended, brings about its own demise — contrasted, incidentally, in Sonnet 94 where Shakespeare writes, in metaphor, of those who “rightly do inherit heaven’s graces/And husband nature’s riches from expense” (“husband” here used as a verb) — these are the ones who maintain their youth and beauty seemingly forever because they are by temperament “to temptation slow.”
+The sense that youth, injudiciously and wantonly expended, brings about its own demise — contrasted, incidentally, in Sonnet 94 where Shakespeare writes, in metaphor, of those who “rightly do inherit heaven’s graces/And husband nature’s riches from expense” (“husband” here used as a verb) — these are those people who maintain their youth and beauty seemingly forever because they are by temperament “to temptation slow.”

-A number of astute readers and critics have observed that “To love that well” has two meanings — the word “that” can refer to two different things — which is in my opinion unquestionably deliberate: either to treasure your own youth, or to love the poem’s own speaker, whose age and thoughts of death have been the subject of the entire poem.
+A number of good commentators have observed “To love that well” has two meanings — the word “that” can refer to two different things — which is in my opinion unquestionably deliberate as well: either to treasure your own youth, or to love the poem’s own speaker, whose age and thoughts of death have been the subject of the entire poem.

-Both meanings present perplexing problems of emotional complexity.
+Both of those meanings, however, present perplexing problems of emotional complexity.
 If the beloved is being instructed to husband his own fiery youth and beauty, there is, then, the double pathos of his being instructed by the decay of the poet before him and of the poet’s making himself into a seemingly disinterested object lesson.
 In addition to which, this act of husbandry is crucially doomed, since youth is something “thou must leave ere long.”

-And yet though I do think both these meanings are deliberately suggested and meant and important, still, after having read this poem more times than I could ever quantify or calculate, I believe I’ve now glimpsed something even deeper at work in this perfect piece and its culminating couplet — something colossal going on in Shakespeare’s subtle and calibrated mind:
+And yet though I do think both these meanings are deliberately intended and both important, I glimpse now — only now — after having read this poem more times than I could ever quantify or calculate, something even deeper at work in the body of this poem and its culminating couplet: something colossal going on inside Shakespeare’s subtle, calibrated mind:

 I see Shakespeare — who is among the profoundest of thinkers in all the world’s history — expressing and capturing the deep risk of all mortal attachments here: